Do you ever find yourself wondering, “Why am I binge eating?”

 When hunger and satiety are completely ignored, excessive amounts of food can be consumed in a short period of time.
 Additionally, a lack of control can be experienced because the mind-body connection is essentially turned off.
 The absence of coping mechanisms for stress and heightened emotions may be why you’re eating this way.

 It’s very common for those who engage in these episodes to have low self-esteem or a poor body image.
 The connection between the two is often a result of self-sabotage, to a certain degree.

 If you find that you reach for food and say things to yourself such as, “Eating healthy never makes a difference so I should just eat whatever I want and eat as much as I want.”, you may be eating this way as a means to self-sabotage.

 In order to stop binge eating, the first step is to heal your relationship with food.

-This is exactly what we teach individuals how to do in our Mindful Nutrition Method.
+This is exactly what we teach individuals how to do in our Mindful Nutrition Method, just as Kristin and Kim did.
 We walk you through the steps for healing your relationship with food.
 We teach you how to build a new relationship that allows for growth, stability, and support.